circleci/circleci-docs/jekyll/_cci2/faq.md

 ### Can I get one workflow run to use 50 containers at once without queuing?
 {:.no_toc}
 The Performance plan will experience less queuing, so you may run 50x parallelism builds and kick off a bunch concurrently, but this will increase your credit usage significantly.
 The Seed plan has a maximum of 4x parallelism.

 ### If a container is used for under one minute, do I have to pay for a full minute?
 {:.no_toc}
 You pay to the nearest credit.
 First we round up to the nearest second, and then up to the nearest credit.
 On the 2x4 (medium) box this is effectively in 6 second increments.

 ### How do I buy credits?
 Can I buy in any increments?
 {:.no_toc}
 Every month, you are charged for your selected credit package at the beginning of the month.
-Bonus credits are offered on the Performance plan for 50,000 credit purchases and above.

 ### What happens when I run out of credits?
 {:.no_toc}

-On the Seed plan, you never have to worry about compute spend going above your budget.
-Your projects will not build until your billing cycle begins and your credit package is refilled.
-You will get an error message in-app and through email explaining why your build did not run.
-If you decide you want to build more, you can upgrade to a Performance plan if you choose.

-On the Performance plan, whenever you run out of credits, you can elect to have your plan renew so builds will never be blocked on a lack of credits in your account.
+On the Performance plan, your credit package will be refilled at 10% of your monthly selected package size when you have 5% remaining on your credit package so builds will never be blocked on a lack of credits in your account.

 ### What happens to my credits if I upgrade to a new plan?
 {:.no_toc}